sofiasannino/Drop-out-causes-Statistical-Inference/README.md

 This repository contains the source code for the statistical inference project by the group:

--Pietro Masini
+- Pietro Masini
--Giulia Riccardi
+- Giulia Riccardi
--Sofia Sannino
+- Sofia Sannino
--Alessandro Wiget
+- Alessandro Wiget

 ## Description